bahrus/xtal-state/README.md

 1. Although an iframe gives you the ability to store up to 2M (outside of RAM?)
 (Firefox), the cost of holding onto an iframe is about 350 kb.
 So there is some overhead.
 2. Unlike IndexedDB, storing data in history.data can't currently be done asynchronously.
 3. Unlike IndexedDB, web workers don't have access to history.state (but help may be on the way with amp-script).
-4. There is no built in mechanism for deep merging data into history.state, so each application using history.state needs to be a good cititzen, and not blindly trample over changes made elsewhere, possibly by different libraries.
+4. There is no built in mechanism for deep merging data into history.state, so each application using history.state needs to be a good citizen, and not blindly trample over changes made elsewhere, possibly by different libraries.

 To help alleviate issues 2 and 3, since we are not relying on this state management very much for binding between components (preferring direct passing via something like [petalia](https://github.com/bahrus/p-et-alia)) we can take some liberties as far as *when* to save to history.state, and for example wait for a window.requestAnimationFrame / debounce, confident that no one will care about such delays.